 Students will be introduced to the basic skills used in drama, including working as part of a team, creating drama from stimuli and commenting on their work and that of others.
-They will then develop their storytelling and improvisation skills through the study of a unit called 'Twisted Tales', which explores basic narrative structural techniques.
+They will then develop their storytelling and improvisation skills through the study of a unit called 'Twisted Tales'.
+They will explore how you can reinterpret stories for different audiences.